Herein are the older Challenger II 447 Legacy, 503 Deluxe, 582 Premium

 2009 - All Challengers shipped to Canada after October 1st have an oversize

 2010 - All 582-powered Challengers shipped to Canada after March have the new Heavy Duty GPL electric start system which has 25% more torque.
 The warranty on the HD motor is 9 months vs 90 days for the standard duty.

-2010/2011 - The new Challenger Light Sport series was announced in mid 2010.
-The initial models, the XL-65 and XS-50, were in full production by early 2011.
+2010/2011 - The new 582-powered Challenger Light Sport X Series was announced in 2010.
+The initial model XL-65 was in full production by early 2011.
 Click here to go to the Light Sport information section.

-2012 - The new Challenger Light Sport model XS-65 was announced with immediate availability.
+2012 - The new 582-powered Challenger Light Sport XS-65 was announced with immediate availability.
 Click here to go to the Light Sport information section.

 To learn and see more order our comprehensive information package and video!